joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-09-05-using-callback-functions-with-setstate-in-react.md

 I first encountered this it had me scratching my head.
 Until I read the following on [reactjs.org](https://reactjs.org/docs/state-and-lifecycle.html#state-updates-may-be-asynchronous){:target="_blank"}.

-> React may batch multiple setState() calls into a single update for performance.<br /><br />
-> Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state.
+{% include blockquote.html quote="React may batch multiple setState() calls into a single update for performance.
+Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state." %}

 So, calling `setState` and then directly relying on this.state variables is going to lead to frustration.
 Luckily, `setState` allows for callback functions to be supplied which is where our